-be_ixf;ym_202404 d_18; ct_100 YES!
+be_ixf;ym_202411 d_06; ct_100 YES!
 I want to make a difference TODAY!

-Furnishing your apartment on a budget
+Furnishing your apartment on a budget: Tips for AmeriCorps members

-So, you’ve done it!
-You’ve decided to serve with City Year, so it’s time to move out of that college dorm or home and into your first apartment.
-Finding the right apartment can be a difficult proposition, but once you do you’ll need to get that place looking good for your housewarming party.
-Because you’ll be living on a stipend, it might be a good idea to hold off on that ottoman from West Elm.
+Finding the right apartment can be a difficult proposition, but once you do, you’ll need to get that place looking good for your housewarming party.
+Because you and the rest of your AmeriCorps teammates will be living on a modest bi-weekly stipend, along with receiving other benefits, it might be a good idea to hold off on that ottoman from West Elm.
 Instead, check out some of these cheaper ways to furnish your apartment.

 Ask the previous tenants if there is anything they want to leave.

 Moving is always a difficult and arduous process.
 Often people have trouble moving large items like couches, bed frames and dressers.
 They might be more inclined to leave those items in the apartment, rather than pay for a truck to move them.
-When signing your lease, ask your realtor or landlord if you could get the contact information of the residents who are moving out.
-Chat with them and see if you could use anything they want to leave behind.

 Seriously, some people never throw things out.
 A perfectly good couch could be sitting in your Uncle Leo’s basement.
 See if anyone you know is willing to part with extra furniture or kitchen supplies.
 Offer to help around their house with a few chores and in return you may get some crucial pieces for your home!